 Another noteworthy businessman is Yang Dongdong, a member of several United Front Work Department organisations.
 Yang sponsored Craig Laundy’s 2013 and 2016 federal election victories in the seat of Reid, through a “highly effective Chinese-language media campaign.”
-Laundy has since emerged as one of China’s biggest supporters in federal politics, has been open about assisting the Chinese consulate in Sydney, and is “cited in CCP-controlled newspapers praising China’s contribution to Australia.”
-In reward for Laundy’s support for China now, one could expect him to work at a pro-CCP firm upon retiring from politics.
+Laundy has since emerged as one of China’s biggest supporters in federal politics, remains unabashed about assisting the Chinese consulate in Sydney, and is “cited in CCP-controlled newspapers praising China’s contribution to Australia.”
+In reward for Laundy’s support for China now, one could expect him to work at a CCP affiliated firm upon retiring from politics.

 Hamilton documents the origins of Carr’s Australian-China Relations Institute (ACRI), that was established at the University of Sydney in 2014.
 This centre was initially funded by a $1.8 million dollar donation from Huang Xiangmo, while Bob Carr was appointed to run the institute.
 The ACRI purports to conduct research based upon a “positive and optimistic view of China-Australia relations”.
-In other words, the ACRI is a CCP propagandist centre, geared towards allaying legitimate concerns Australians have over China.
+In other words the ACRI is a CCP propagandist centre, driven to allay legitimate concerns Australians have over China.

 The ACRI has criticised Australian restrictions placed upon Chinese investment and apologised for our “aggression” in the South-China Sea.
 Perhaps most concerningly, the ACRI’s ‘research’ was cited authoritatively by proponents of the Australia-China Free Trade Agreement.
-If a few million dollars can effectively subvert our foreign policy, what hope is there of ever reclaiming Australian sovereignty?
-(This theme is revisited at the end of this post.)
+If a few million dollars can effectively subvert our foreign policy, what hope is there in ever reclaiming Australian sovereignty?
+(This theme is revisited towards the end of this post.)

 6. Increased Chinese Control of our Media:

-In May 2016, Liu Qibao (who heads the Chinese Communist Party Central Committee Propaganda Department), arrived in Australia.
-Liu signed 6 extraordinary agreements with major Australian media companies, and “in exchange for money from the PRC, they would publish Chinese propaganda supplied by outlets like Xinhua News Agency, the People’s Daily and China Daily.”
+In May 2016, Liu Qibao (who heads the CCP Central Committee Propaganda Department), arrived in Australia.
+Liu signed six extraordinary agreements with major Australian media companies, and “in exchange for money from the PRC, they would publish Chinese propaganda supplied by outlets like Xinhua News Agency, the People’s Daily and China Daily.”

-Organisations to this deal included Sky News, the Sydney Morning Herald, The Age, and the Australian Financial Review.
-Given the mainstream media is facing apparently insurmountable financial challenges, their susceptibility to Chinese manipulation is exacerbated.
-Therefore, on anything from these outlets relating to China, we cannot expect any objective, balanced coverage.
+Organisations to this deal included Sky News, the Sydney Morning Herald, The Age and the Australian Financial Review.
+With the seemingly insurmountable financial challenges of the mainstream media, their weaknesses were all too easily taken advantage of by China.
+Obviously, in anything from these outlets relating to China we cannot expect any objective, critical coverage.

 7. Chinese Trade and Investment in Australia:

-While the Left and Right Australian globalists celebrated this agreement, the debate “reflected the usual blinkered, short-term perspective” on China.
+Both Left and Right Australian globalists celebrated this agreement.
+However, this “reflected the usual blinkered, short-term perspective” on China.
 Hamilton noted this investment deal conformed with China’s grand One Belt, One Road plan, for establishing political leverage over its neighbours.
-Likewise, China’s recent trade agreements–with ASEAN, New Zealand, Singapore, Korea and Australia–reflects an overarching desire to break up the US alliance.
+Likewise, China’s recent trade agreements–with ASEAN, New Zealand, Singapore, Korea and Australia–reflects an overarching desire to break up US alliances.
 Something our so-called representatives raised little to no concern about.

 Now, more on the scope of Chinese investment in Australia.
 In 2016-2017, Chinese investment proposals amounted to $20.5 billion, “accounting for fifty-four percent of all foreign proposals.
 Over eighty percent by value were targeted at energy, mining and utilities.”